-Sodium hydroxide (NaOH) acts as an activator for binders such as fly ash and GGBFS in the mix designs of geopolymers concrete (GPC).
-The molar concentration of NaOH significantly influences the mix design and properties of GPC.
+Sodium hydroxide (NaOH) serves as an activator for binders like fly ash and GGBFS in geopolymers concrete (GPC) mix designs.
+The molar concentration of NaOH plays a critical role in influencing the mix design and the properties of GPC.
 Variations in NaOH molarity, ranging from 8M to 14M, directly impact key characteristics such as workability, strength, and durability.
 Specimens prepared with different molarities were tested using destructive strength tests to evaluate their performance.
 These tests revealed how the molar concentration of NaOH affects critical properties like compressive strength and density.
 Optimizing NaOH concentration is essential to achieving a balanced mix design that meets the desired performance criteria for geopolymers concrete.